Sighmantaneous/soc_d-v_project/index.md

 I had to alter the output wire from one called colour to the separate red, green and blue wires shown
 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/Screenshot 2025-11-24 153807.png">

 What is happening here is that every change of state which occurs I am drawing a flag using rows or columns to fill in the pixels with said colours.
 Mine include both horizontal and vertical flags in its display.
-Each state change is determined by the COUNT_TO variable which I could alter to increase or decrease the amount of time a flag was displayed for
+Each state change is determined by the COUNT_TO variable which I could alter to increase or decrease the amount of time a flag was displayed for.
 I found that I had to set a base colour in each of the states before drawing a flag in order for it to run correctly.
-Seems to be a quirk with Vivado or verilog as sometimes I didn't have to include and it would work but I decided to leave it in just incase
+Seems to be a quirk with Vivado or verilog as sometimes I didn't have to include and it would work but I decided to leave it in as it is invisible to the human eye

 ### **Simulation**